ferrarienz0/generating-weights-server/README.md

 }
 ```

-POST requisition -> Need a JSON Body (see example.JSON), stores a call in the database
+POST requisition -> Need a JSON Body (see example.JSON), stores a call in the database <br />
 Example Body:
 ```
 {